xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 <summary><strong>How can I actually use this pack?</strong></summary>
 <br/>

+WFGY 3.0 does not try to answer the 131 problems for you.
+It gives you a fixed tension language and waits to see what your imagination does with it.
+Different people will build completely different systems from the same TXT.

 WFGY 3.0 is not a new model or a finished theory.
 It is a structured TXT pack that gives strong models and curious humans a shared tension language.